 The Draft Plan Bay Area 2050 supplemental reports provide more detail on specific subject areas covered in the plan.
-Corrections to the Draft Plan Bay Area 2050 document and supplemental reports are summarized in this document, which is updated on an ongoing basis.
+Summaries of corrections to the Draft Plan Bay Area 2050 document and supplemental reports are updated on an ongoing basis.

 The Draft Air Quality Conformity and Consistency Report demonstrates that Plan Bay Area 2050 and the Amended 2021 Transportation Improvement Program conform with the latest U.S. Environmental Protection Agency transportation conformity regulations and the Bay Area Conformity State Implementation Plan.
 MTC also has released the Draft Transportation Improvement Program, Amendment 2021-10 and details may be found at: mtc.ca.gov/funding/transportation-improvement-program/2021-tip/2021-tip-revisions.